sbd-community/handbook/docs/standards/eu/cra-overview.md

 ### 3.1 Risk Assessment & Threat Modeling

 Before implementing specific security controls, the CRA requires manufacturers to perform and document a comprehensive cybersecurity risk assessment ([CRA Art.
-13 § 2, 3][cra_art13]).
+13 § 2, 3][cra_art13], [EC FAQ 4.1.1–4.1.8][ec_faq]).
 Threat modeling is the core practice for fulfilling this obligation.
 It is a structured process to identify, analyze, and mitigate potential threats and vulnerabilities early in the design phase.

 This proactive approach ensures that security is not an afterthought but a foundational part of the product's architecture.
 The outcomes of this threat model directly inform the security measures required in the subsequent sections.
+Note that the CRA does not mandate a specific risk assessment methodology ([EC FAQ 4.1.2][ec_faq]).

 | Obligations | Engineering Tasks | Implementation Guides |
 |---|---|---|